Ashraf0011/PlanAhead/README.md

 # PlanAhead

-### This program was tested using these following configuration:
+### This program was tested using following configuration:

 **Ionic:**